tomdorr/COM304_FOUNDATION_1/README.md

 In this module you will learn some basic commands and practices to use Git effectively.

-[Github.com](https://github.com/) (now owned by Microsoft) provides a comprehensive free online tool for collaboratively managing software projects.
+[Github.com](https://github.com/) (now owned by Microsoft) provides a comprehensive set of free online tools for collaboratively managing software projects.
 GitHub hosts online version control, issue management and project management tools.

-We will use github to document your work, project manage your tasks and store your code for this module.
+You will use github to document your work, project manage your tasks and store your code for this module.

-To use any of these tools you need to set up a personal github account.
+To use any of these tools, you will need to set up a personal github account.
 Your github account will be used by you for all the work you do during your university career.
 It will become like a living CV of the projects you have worked on.